-His son's high school career ended unceremoniously when Brian finished second at the state championships in Pullman behind two-time champion Dennis Peacocke of West Seattle.
-Twice Sternberg cleared 13-7, only to have his pole strike the crossbar and send it tumbling to the ground.
-When Peacocke cleared 13-7 without mishap, Sternberg had to settle for second place at 13-4.
+Sternberg's high school career ended unceremoniously when he finished second at the state championships behind two-time champion Dennis Peacocke of West Seattle.
+Sternberg cleared 13-7 twice, only to have his pole strike the crossbar and send it tumbling to the ground.
+When Peacocke cleared 13-7, Sternberg had to settle for second place at 13-4.
 That same day, Cramer vaulted 15-1 at the Far West Invitational in Corvallis, Oregon.
-Soon thereafter, against his parents' wishes that he attend Seattle Pacific, Sternberg decided to join his friend and mentor at the University of Washington.
+Soon thereafter, against his parents' wishes that he attend Seattle Pacific, Sternberg decided to join his mentor at the University of Washington.

-After enrolling at the UW in the fall of 1961, Sternberg settled into routines that would sustain him for the next two years.
-He trained and competed with the gymnastics team during the winter and with the track team practically year-round.
-He dove into his studies, pursuing a major in physics and loading up on math and science courses with plans to become a high school science teacher.
-He met Nancy McCracken, a bubbly Seattle Pacific student and cheerleader, during a 'fireside' get-together at the First Free Methodist Church and soon they were going steady.
+After enrolling at the UW in the fall of 1961, Sternberg settled into routines that sustained him for the next two years.
+He trained and competed with the gymnastics team during the winter and with the track team year-round.
+He dove into his studies, pursuing a major in physics, and loaded up on math and science courses with plans to become a high school science teacher.
+He met Nancy McCracken, a bubbly Seattle Pacific student and cheerleader, during a fireside get-together at the First Free Methodist Church, and soon they were going steady.

 The Fiberglass Revolution

-Pole vaulting has existed in various forms for centuries.
+Pole vaulting has existed in some form for centuries.
 According to Vaulting magazine, "pole jumping competitions were known to the ancient Greeks, Cretans, and Celts, and poles were used in warfare sieges to get over obstacles such as enemy walls or used to vault onto animals such as bulls and horses.
-Poles also were employed as a practical means of passing over natural obstacles" in marshy places such as provinces in the Netherlands" ("Evolution of the Pole Vault").
-Modern pole-vaulting competitions began in Germany in the 1850s, and the pole vault has been an Olympic event for men since 1896, and women since 2000.
+Poles also were employed as a practical means of passing over natural obstacles" in marshy places such as provinces in the Netherlands ("Evolution of the Pole Vault").
+Modern competitions began in Germany in the 1850s, and the pole vault has been an Olympic event for men since 1896, and for women since 2000.

 In the sport's formative years, poles were made with hardwoods, usually ash or hickory.
 These gave way in about 1890 to poles made of bamboo, lighter and more pliable than hardwoods.
 These were followed after World War II by aluminum poles, also lightweight and with the added advantage of durability.
 Metal poles remained the competitive standard until the late 1950s, when a weapons engineer in the United States developed poles made of fiberglass.
 The timing could not have been better for Sternberg, who was just reaching his physical peak as the 1962 outdoor track season began.

-While some vaulters -- including John Cramer -- viewed fiberglass poles with disdain, Sternberg was an eager adherent, even if the newfangled technology took some getting used to.
+While some vaulters, including Cramer, viewed fiberglass poles with disdain, Sternberg was an eager adherent.
 When Japanese vaulter Masashi Otsubo recalled trying fiberglass for the first time, he said: "At times I didn't know whether I was going upward, forward or sideward."
 Sternberg described the sensation as feeling "like you're holding onto the upper end of something that just broke off in the middle" ("The Fastest Shot").
 Adjusting to fiberglass meant learning new techniques with his hands, feet, and launch position, all of which he accomplished easily.
-Later, in one of his typically modest self-appraisals, Sternberg would claim that "any success I have had is because I was among the first to learn to make full use of the fiberglass pole.
+In one of his typically modest self-appraisals, Sternberg would claim that "any success I have had is because I was among the first to learn to make full use of the fiberglass pole.
 A lot of younger fellows are mastering the technique and will come along and pass me" ("Brian, a Man of Modesty").

 On Top of the World